 Medical examiners are typically referred to RPP when they are being investigated for complaints regarding drug or alcohol use or addiction.
 It begins with an assessment to determine whether or not you suffer from addiction and whether or not continued monitoring and treatment are warranted.
 If you enter into a standard monitoring agreement, you may be monitored for up to five years.

 The goal of RPP is to make sure that you are able to start practicing again in a safe, healthy, and legal way.
 To learn more about what you can expect from an RPP referral, contact our professional licensing defense attorneys at The Michael Jeffcoat Law Firm to review the details of your case.

 We represent and defend professionals in Columbia, SC when they face disciplinary matters, allegations of professional misconduct, and criminal charges.
-If you are being investigated by the LLR, call The Michael Jeffcoat Law Firm for a free consultation.
+If you are being investigated by the LLR, call the experienced medical examiner license defense lawyers at The Michael Jeffcoat Law Firm for a free consultation.